 8. Subscription Confirmation Emails

-Purpose: Confirm recurring subscription signup
+Purpose: Confirm a recurring subscription signup.

-Triggers: User subscribes to service/product
+Triggers: User subscribes to service or product.

 Key elements:

-• Subscription details (plan, price, billing cycle)
+- Subscription details (plan, price, billing cycle).

-• First billing date
+- First billing date.

-• Manage subscription link
+- Manage subscription link.

 Example (Netflix):